-This online platform and app connects buyers and sellers of all things fine fashion.
-List items in less than a minute and use Poshmark’s pre-paid shipping labels for ultimate convenience.
+This online platform and app even has “Posh Parties” where you can list items together with friends.
+List items in less than a minute and use Poshmark’s prepaid shipping labels for ultimate convenience.

 Are you looking for a less creepy alternative to Craigslist?
 OfferUp could be for you.
 This app lets you buy and sell items in your local area.
-It’s perfect if you hate printing shipping labels!
-The OfferUp platform gives users profiles, ratings, and transaction history.
-As the largest mobile marketplace in the U.S., OfferUp is a great place to sell your collection of fanny packs (I'm not here to judge).
+It’s perfect if you can’t or don’t want to mail your stuff.

 5. Facebook Groups & Marketplace

 If you’re like me, you’re on social media for several hours a day.
 Why bother navigating to another app when you can sell directly from Facebook?
 Local Facebook Groups connect you with people who are potentially interested in your goods.

 Craigslist is the OG method of local selling.
-If you don’t want to bother with signing up for the other platforms on this list, give Craigslist a go.
+If you don’t want to bother with signing up for the other platforms on this list, give Craigslist a try.
 Sell everything from boats to old couches to declutter your home.

 If you’re on the opposite end of the spectrum and don’t want to deal with people in-person, good ol’ eBay is for you.
 List your item either for auction or with a fixed price.
 Ship it to the highest bidder and watch the cash roll in.
 Just remember to build your shipping costs into the price!

 Note: eBays fees can be quite high.
 Make sure you read the fine print regarding fees before you set the price for your items.
 That way you won’t be sorely disappointed when your eBay bill comes due (been there, done that).